mlcommons/ck/docs/mlperf/inference/bert/tutorial.md

 on the [official MLPerf inference dashboard](https://mlcommons.org/en/inference-edge-21).

-We have developed another script that runs the MLPerf inference benchmark in both accuracy and performance mode, runs the submission checker, unifies output for a dashboard and creates a valid MLPerf submission pack in `open.tar.gz` with all required MLPerf logs and stats.
+We have developed another script that runs the MLPerf inference benchmark in both accuracy and performance mode, runs the submission checker, unifies output for a dashboard and creates a valid MLPerf submission pack in `mlperf_submission.tar.gz` with all required MLPerf logs and stats.

-You can run this script as follows (just substitute *OctoML* with the name of your organization):
+You can run this script as follows:

 ```bash
 cm run script --tags=run,mlperf,inference,generate-run-cmds,_submission,_short \